jonCroatanUto/yourMovieBench/README.md

 ## Home page 🗺

-IN home it's render a dinamic content.
-By one side the slider with all the popular movies and by the other the popular tvShows.
+Home page renders dynamic content.
+On the one hand, the slider with all the popular movies and, on the other, the popular tvShows.
-This switch is controlled by the redux, that modify reducer states in order to condition the render of the diferents components
+This switch is controlled by redux, and by modifing ModalReducer state conditionally renders different components

 ## Detail page

-This works similar as Home , but in this case I condition the full return of the component, because some of the propierties name that I get in the Api are the same and I need to condition witch details I need: tvShow details, or movies details
+The application will render a details view with all the details about either a Movie or a Tv Show depending on what the user has selected.
+The conditional render is controlled by the redux state.

 # ✨ Wishlist and decisions made

-- Get deeply with functionalities with jest, there is some error message related with syncronies functions that I don't know how to fixed yet (first time with it..).
-- modulate more my project , for exemple made a type file.
+- Modulate more the project, for exemple make a type file for typscript types.
-- Better render display of the details
-- Review the styles
-- Made responsive
-- More filters: The main issue here is that when adding more parameters to the queries, the queries are a lot slower at the moment of the development.
-Event the request by ID can take more than 30 seconds to load.
-You can see these times at the browser devtools, filter by Fetch/XHR.
+- Improve detail view.
+- Make mobile version.
+- Go deeply with functionalities using jest.

 # 🖇️ Contributing

-If you want to contribute, please fork the repository, create a new branch whit your contribution, and push the branch as a pull requests.
+If you want to contribute, please fork the repository, create a new branch with your contribution and push the branch as a pull request.